 As for determining the year in which the action takes place, it’s hopeless.
 In the first chapter of the 1947 version L'Amour tells us that the year is 1880, but that’s impossible given the historical references.
 Two famous gunfighters, Phil Coe and John Wesley Hardin, make cameo appearances in that same first chapter.
 Yet Coe was killed in a gunfight with Bill Hickok in October 1871, and Hardin was arrested in August 1877 and spent the next seventeen years in prison.
 Three other historical references provide both further clues and further confusion.
 First, the plot involves a range war triggered by ranchers stringing barbed wire, and it wasn’t until late 1876 that barbed wire came into wide use in Texas.
 (Trivia moment: the robber baron John “Bet-a-Million” Gates made his first big score at the age of twenty-one selling barbed wire to the Texans after arranging a sensational demonstration of its effectiveness on the streets of San Antonio.)
 Second, at one point the Texas Ranger Lee Hall rides up to Kilkenny’s campfire for a conversation.
 Hall (full name, Jess Lee Hall) joined the Rangers in August 1876 and immediately began making a name for himself, retiring from service in 1880.
 By the time Hall visits Kilkenny he is already famous, which suggests the story takes place not earlier than 1877.
 And third, in the 1947 version Kilkenny visits a railroad station in the fictional town of Cottonwood, yet the first railroad in the region wasn’t completed until 1881.
 Thus, depending on which historical reference you latch onto, the action in The Rider of Lost Creek might occur as early as 1871 or as late as 1881.

 The 1976 version does a little, but only a little, to clear up the confusion.
 L’Amour takes out the references to Phil Coe and the year 1880, and the railroad is now under construction rather than in operation.
 But L’Amour leaves in John Wesley Hardin, Lee Hall, and the barbed wire, and if the railroad is under construction then it can only be, at best, a year or two from completion.
 So take your pick.
 If we throw out the outliers and squint a little, we might say that The Rider of Lost Creek takes place somewhere around 1877.
-I need to warn you, though; when we get to the other stories in the Kilkenny series, further discrepancies will show up.
 But maybe the precise year doesn’t matter any more than geographical accuracy.
 The time and place is the mythic Old West—ain’t that enough?

 Throughout his Kilkenny stories, L’Amour remains consistent in his description of the man as presented in The Rider of Lost Creek.
 He is tall and Irish, he wears black clothes, he has a lean, brown face and green eyes, and his curly black hair is covered by a flat-crowned black hat (though at one point in the 1947 version L’Amour has Kilkenny pulling down his sombrero).